RickofManc/vv-pizzas/README.md

 * If the customer has requested all items then the order will be placed and the Google Sheet updated for Vera.
 * Finally the customer will be thanked and informed of the time for collection. customer.

+The final structure may differ slightly as development progresses and from user feedback.

 ### Skeleton